 - Follow the same process with the other leg pieces.

 Step 5: Assemble the 2×4 bench top.

 On a flat surface lay out the bench top with the best side facing down.
 This will be the top.

 - Clamp a spare piece of 2×4 to your work surface on which you will align your bench top slats.

 - Use 1/2″ wide spacers between the boards and use the 24″ Bar clamp to clamp them together.

 - Use a mallet to nudge all 2x4s snug against the clamped 2×4.
 Follow that with a Carpenter’s Square against the bench top and the clamped 2×4 to ensure your bench top is square.

-- Install the Seat Slat connector 3-1/2″ in from either end.
-Mark with pencil first.
+- Install the Seat Slat connector as outlined in the plans.